Funeral Planning Made Simple

 - Prepare your funeral – make notes of the kind of funeral you want and provide names of the people you want participating such as who you wish your pallbearers to be and what kind of music should be played.
 It sounds trivial, but when your family are in grief, a lot of tension and chaos can prevail.
 Spare your loved ones this by stipulating exactly what you want.

 - Organise your admin so that your surviving spouse or children don’t have to try and make head or tail of your accounts, loans, taxes etc. Make a note of bank account numbers and pin codes and appoint someone in the family to keep this confidentially until your death.

 Funeral Planning – All the Important Details Covered

 Funeral Guide will tell you all the important things you need to do should a loved one pass away.
 If you have a funeral plan in place, the funeral home will register the death for you and take care of all the documentation surround the death.
 A funeral guide offers plenty of advice and ideas for arranging a funeral.
 Remember that funeral directors, church ministers or celebrants are the different people you can call for professional help.

 What is appreciated with Funeral Guide is that their information is unbiased.
 They help people from all religions and beliefs right across the Rainbow Nation.
 If you need comparative funeral policy quotes, if you want advice on burials or cremations, if you want to know more about repatriation or with help in connection with the administration of a deceased estate – Funeral Guide answers all your questions, making this difficult time far more bearable.

-Complete and send the form on this page to get a FREE funeral cover quotes
+Complete and send the form on this page to get your funeral cover quotes.

 For life insurance quotes go here